VCC

 01.wav...10.wav 01.mp3...10.mp3

 The music directory can be in any place, but requires this structure for the software to function properly.
 The navigation is entirely directory-based.
 This eliminates the need for playlists and the hassle of maintaining them.
 This system works like a 26-cartridge CD-changer would, assuming the CDs are grouped alphabetically.
-Short filenames are used for both the music directories and the sound files.
+I'm using relatively short directory names.
+They're named the way that they are, in order to put the albums in the proper order.

 Track and disc info are stored in two text files: fileinfo.txt and discinfo.txt.
 Discinfo.txt is used for disc naming.
 Fileinfo.txt is optional.
-If the file is present is will be used for track naming.
+If the file is present it'll be used for track naming.
 If it's missing, track naming will still work if the music files are tagged.

 An example fileinfo.txt is as follows: